Solomon Islands: Taste of Solomon Islands

 As we turn east, we will travel back through the Russell Islands and explore more of the wall and points looking for everything from dartfish to mantas ... one of our favourite sites here is called Fish Market because of the huge schools of fusiliers and anthias.

 FInally, we finish our adventure in the Florida Islands with two days of diving a combination of WWII history dives and more amazing reefs and bommies.

 Along the way, we stop at some of the smaller islands and visit remote local villages.
 Come shop for produce for our meals or check out the local carvings.
 You might even be able to catch a game of football with the local village children!

-We want to ensure you experience the best diving available in Solomon Islands.
+We want to ensure you experience the best diving available.
 As such, we customize our itinerary each week to ensure you experience the best visibility, water conditions, wildlife, dive sites and weather available.
-Below is a sample of what you might expect on a 7 night adventure.
+Above is a sample of what you might expect on a your trip.
 Specific dive sites are always chosen with conditions, visibility and guest safety in mind.
 If you have specific dive site/local requests - be sure to let us know and we will do our utmost to include them.
-Weather depending, this itinerary may also be offered in reverse.
+Itineraries may also be run in reverse.